There is one lingering part of the Christmas break that lingers around like an unwelcome guest all year: your New Year’s resolutions.

 Take a kayak or paddleboard trip through the mangroves on Leeward, the eastern end of Providenciales, just a short drive from Grace Bay Beach.

 And it’s easy to plan a trip: most resorts on Grace Bay Beach include complimentary non-motorized water sports equipment.
-If you stay at West Bay Club or Beach Club, you’ll be close to snorkeling as well at Coral Gardens Reef.
+If you stay at West Bay Club or the all inclusive Beach House, you’ll be close to snorkeling as well at Coral Gardens Reef.

 3. Spend More Time With Your Family